 Working Dog Winery's premier wine, Retriever, is a classic composition of right bank Bordeaux; 45% Cabernet Franc, 25% Cabernet Sauvignon, and 30% Merlot.
 This 2013 estate grown meritage has been aged for over 22 months in 70% French & 30% American Oak.
 80 cases produced.

-Working Dog Winery's newest wine is a red blend of Cabernet Franc, Merlot and Cabernet Sauvignon.
+Working Dog Winery's newest wine is a red blend of Cabernet Franc and Syrah.
 A real crowd pleaser due to its soft texture.
-Lighter than our estate reds, Pointer has great attack on the mid palate with hints of mocha, cheery and cola.
+Lighter than our estate reds, Pointer has great attack on the mid palate with hints of mocha, cherry and cola.
 Cellar for up to 5 years.